 The use of modified versions of the Association of American Colleges and Universities (AAC&U) VALUE (Valid Assessment of Learning in Undergraduate Education) rubrics (Rhodes, 2009) provide a common set of outcomes around the learning goals to which courses can align.
 The VALUE rubrics have been vetted nationally and have been used by hundreds of institutions over more than a decade for assessment of general education outcomes.
 AACU&U encourages campuses to modify the VALUE rubrics to best meet their needs.
 The rubrics developed for Appalachian may be a combination of criteria from several different VALUE rubrics that best fit the rationale created by Appalachian faculty for each of the learning goals.

 The General Education Assessment Summit takes place in May, usually in the break between the end of the spring semester and the beginning of the first summer session.
 Assignments are collected prior to the end of the spring semester.
-In addition, mini-summits are held during winter break to test out and refine rubrics.
+In addition, mini-summits may be held during winter break to test out and refine rubrics as needed.

 May 2018 – Pilot Thinking Critically and Creatively Rubric and Summit Process